 - Enter a name to call this connection, (Example: Acme FTP).
-Click Next to continue.
+Click Next.

-- Enter your password for the Egnyte username you specified in step 10 earlier and check the box to *Save password* if you're on a trusted computer.
-Click the *Log On* button.
+- Enter your password for the Egnyte username you specified in step 10 earlier and check the box to Save password if you're on a trusted computer.
+Click Log On.